 While you can substitute granulated sugar for the cookies in this recipe, you will need powdered sugar for the glaze, so I highly recommend using it for both!

-If you don’t have any on hand, you can easily turn your granulated sugar into powdered sugar by following this recipe.
+If you don’t have any on hand, you can easily turn your granulated sugar into powdered sugar by following this recipe for making powdered sugar at home.

 Use Just The Yolk